Nelson-Gon/mde/README.md

 ```

 The above might be less useful if one would like to get the results by
 group.
-In that case, one can provide a vector of names in
+In that case, one can provide a grouping vector of names in
-`grouping_cols` to use for grouping.
+`grouping_cols`.

 ``` r